-In the first half of the 20th century, construction projects had no consistency from project to project.
-A California project might specify concrete in Section 8A, while in Texas, Section 32 defines the same scope.
-Locating information was troublesome and time-consuming for the entire industry.
+In the first half of the 20th century, communication on construction specifications was inconsistent from project to project.
+California projects might specify concrete in Section 8A, while Section 32 defines the same scope in Texas.
+Locating information was troublesome, confusing for trades, and time-consuming for the entire industry.

 Construction Specifications Institute (CSI)

-The engineer’s informal meetings grew into what we know today as the Construction Specifications Institute (CSI) in 1948.
-An industry-wide organization with a primary goal of advancing specifications and developing a systematic approach to organizing construction documents and standardizing forms.
+After World World II, the engineer’s think tank grew into what we know today as the Construction Specifications Institute (CSI) in 1948.
+An industry-wide organization with a primary goal of advancing specifications into a numbering system and developing a systematic approach to organizing construction documents and standardizing forms.

-Today, many of us refer to MasterFormat as the “Dewey Decimal System” of organizing specifications.
-It promotes standardization, facilitates retrieval of information, and improved communication among all parties involved in construction projects.
+Today, many refer to MasterFormat as the “Dewey Decimal System” for organizing products and assemblies.
+It promotes standardization and facilitates information retrieval and communication among all parties involved in commercial construction projects.